 a) The purpose of the grading scale listed below is to enhance the likelihood that upon completion of any of the radiologic sciences programs the student will successfully pass the appropriate ARRT certification examination.
-Statistics have shown that anyone who achieves a 76 percent or higher in each radiography, CT, or mammography course should do well on the ARRT certification examination.
+Statistics have shown that anyone who achieves a 76 percent or higher in radiography program typically pass the ARRT certification examination on their first attempt.